California Cigarette & Tobacco Products Licensing Act of 2003 - Retailer License

 - Attorney Generalís California Tobacco Directory

-If you have additional questions about how the California Cigarette and Tobacco Products Licensing Act of 2003 applies to your business, you may also call our Information Center at 800-400-7115 and select the Cigarette and Tobacco Products option.
-Staff is available to help you weekdays from 8:00 a.m. to 5:00 p.m., except State holidays, or you may write to the Board of Equalization, Special Taxes and Fees, P.O.
+If you have additional questions about how the California Cigarette and Tobacco Products Licensing Act of 2003 applies to your business, you may also call our Customer Service Center at 1-800-400-7115 and select the Cigarette and Tobacco Products option.
+Staff is available to help you weekdays from 8:00 a.m. to 5:00 p.m.
+(Pacific time), except State holidays, or you may write to the Board of Equalization, Special Taxes and Fees, P.O.
 Box 948279, Sacramento, California, 94279-0088.